Nivalyx/osu-wiki/wiki/Guides/Common_modding_mistakes/id.md

 **Remaps should also be left as a last resort.** Avoid suggesting to do this unless the map's concept is fundamentally flawed, and remapping would impose less effort on the mapper than improving the current map.

 **Remap juga sebaiknya hanya dijadikan solusi pamungkas ketika segala sesuatunya sudah tidak tertolong**.
-Hindari untuk menyarankan hal ini kecuali apabila konsep map yang kamu mod cacat secara mendasar dan
+Hindari untuk menyarankan hal ini kecuali apabila konsep map yang kamu mod cacat secara mendasar, dan

 ---